marksimpson82/personal-site-blog/_posts/2009-03-30-code-coverage-what-it-is-and-what-it-isnt.md

 ---
 id: 110
-title: 'Code coverage: What it is and what it isn&#8217;t.'
+title: "Code coverage: What it is and what it isn't"
 date: 2009-03-30T22:34:25+00:00
 author: Mark Simpson
 layout: single